dgasmith/opt_einsum/README.md

 ## Outstanding issues

- - path_opportunistic probably can be improved.
- - path_optimal is terribly programmed and very slow.
+ - path_optimal is poorly programmed.
 A dynamic programming approach would help greatly.
+ - Comparing path_optimal and path_opportunistic shows that path_opportunistic can occasionally be faster.
+(I believe this is due to the simplicity of the cost expression.
+The speed of einsum can very greatly depending on the order of input indices.)
+ - Often we can choose the order of output indices, choosing the correct order can have speed ups of 2x or more.
+(Directly related to the above.)
  - Both paths should consider if tensordot can be used.
 The downside is: figuring out if tensordot can be used is quite expensive.
- - Einsum can compute any Hadamard product of 3 or more tensors faster than building intermediates (e.g ``` np.einsum('ij,ij,ij->ij', ...) or np.einsum('jk,ijk,ij->ijk', ...) ```.
-Testing shows we must consider the usage of tensordot as well or everything slows down considerably.
+(Tests show that this has little effect on choosing the optimal path.)
+ - The "improved" tensordot code is becoming fairly unwieldy.
+At this point only about ~40% of the dot-like expressions are handed off to tensordot.
  - I make a lot of assumptions about tensordot as I am testing against vendor BLAS (intel MKL on haswell or opteron architecture).
- - Often we can choose the order of output indices, choosing the correct order can have speed ups of 2x or more.
  - More memory options should be available.
 For example should we consider cumulative memory?
+(Feedback on the numpy mailing suggest this is not a great concern)
  - Are we handling view dereferencing correctly?
 Views really should be garbage collected as soon as possible.